 I did get hiking sandals taken once in a hostel in Oz but the culprit was more scatty than bad but it left me in a very difficult situation travelling through much of Oz with no sandals.
 Most hostels are now of a high standard especially the ones in Germany and there is alot of contrast between the types of accomodation.
 You can opt for dorms of a certain size or a more pricey single room.
 The main benefit of hostelling besides the cheapness is its a great way to meet likeminded people from all over the world.
 You'll never be lonely hostelling.

 There is usually a left luggage room though how well policed it is I think depends on the hostel.
-From my experience there is a certain code of honour among hostellers but of course human nature being what it i,s you need to prepare for the vey few that don't go by it. almost 6 years ago
+From my experience there is a certain code of honour among hostellers but of course human nature being what it i,s you need to prepare for the vey few that don't go by it. over 6 years ago